rrchirinosc/PropsForm/README.md

 To start, select an existing database in the connected server by doing 'use DBname' and upon success 'select' statements can be executed against it.

+Compilation details:

+Project was created using Visual Studio 2017 -- not tested with other versions.

+To build dowload source and execute PropsConsole.vcxproj.

+This will launch Visual Studio with the project loaded.

+Build the desired configuration and save the solution file (sln) for future use.